ptitSeb/sais/README.md

 It has been tested on OpenPandora.
 The Mods have not been tested yet.

-To get data, go to official site of sais http://digital-eel.com/sais/ and download the full realise, it's free (grab the osx version and extract the dmg data using 7z on linux).
+To get data, go to official site of sais http://digital-eel.com/sais/ and download the full release, it's free (grab the osx version and extract the dmg data using 7z on linux).